Mory-Fallo Keïta: Olympic de Charleroi

 He moved back Charleroi in 2013 where he signed a one-year contract with Belgian Division 3 side, Olympic Charleroi.
 He scored 18 goals in 28 appearances in the 2013–14 Belgian Division 3.
 He was highly praised for his performances as he had earned his form back after a long unsuccessful period of time and a number of injuries.

 Wiltz 71

 He moved out of Belgium in 2015 after a five-year long spell to Luxembourg where he signed a one-year contract with Wiltz-based side, FC Wiltz 71.
 He made his Luxembourg National Division on 2 August 2015 in a 6–0 loss against F91 Dudelange and scored his first goal in the competition on 27 September 2015 in a 1–0 win over FC UNA Strassen He scored 5 goals in 20 appearances in the 2015–16 Luxembourg National Division.

 Return to Wiltz 71

-A few hours before the closing of the summer transfermarket, Keïta re-joined FC Wiltz 71 after a short period at Belgian club Patro Eisden Maasmechelen.
+A few hours before the closing of the summer transfer market, Keïta re-joined FC Wiltz 71 after a short period at Belgian club Patro Eisden Maasmechelen.
 He played 14 games and scored 6 goals before he left at the end of 2018.